Hyundai Ioniq Hybrid (2016-2022) interior, dashboard & comfort

 Hyundai Ioniq Hybrid dashboard

-The electric blue trim highlights, gloss-black inserts and faux leather on the Ioniq’s dashboard add a welcome flash of colour and texture in an otherwise rather dreary-looking but very logical dashboard.
+The electric blue trim, gloss-black inserts and faux leather on the Ioniq’s dashboard add a welcome flash of colour and texture in an otherwise rather dreary-looking but very logical dashboard.
 Everything’s where you expect it to be and takes only a few moments to fathom out, even if it’s your first time in the Hyundai.

 Equipment, options & accessories

 The entry-level SE Connect offers 15-inch alloy wheels, LED daytime running lamps, automatic headlamps with high-beam assist, rear parking sensors, cruise control, a leather steering wheel and cloth seats with powered lumbar support adjustment for the driver.
 There's an eight-inch touchscreen multimedia system inside, with Apple CarPlay, Android Auto and a rear-view monitor.
 Safety features include autonomous emergency braking, lane-departure warning, lane-keeping assistance and driver drowsiness monitoring.

 Next in the line-up is the Premium, which has a different design of 15-inch alloys, plus LED headlamps, keyless entry, chrome window surrounds, heated front seats and an auto-dimming rear-view mirror.
-This is also the first Ioniq Hybrid trim level to include the 10.25-inch touchscreen, along with a wireless charging pad.
+This is also the first Ioniq Hybrid trim level to include the 10.25-inch touchscreen, along with wireless charging.

 The Premium SE boasts 17-inch alloys, chrome doorhandles, rear privacy glass and automatic wipers, plus leather seats (heated and ventilated up front, with the driver's seat getting power adjustment).
 The two outermost rear seats are heated and there's also adaptive cruise control, blind-spot monitoring, lane-following assistance and rear cross-traffic alert.

-An addition to the regular line-up for the hybrid Ioniq only is the limited 1st Edition specification was offered for a time.
-Based on Premium trim, the 1st Edition offers enhancements such as 17-inch alloy wheels, an electric parking brake and lane-following assistance from the Premium SE.
+Following its facelift, a limited 1st Edition specification was offered for a time.
+Based on Premium trim, the 1st Edition offered enhancements such as 17-inch alloy wheels, an electric parking brake and lane-following assistance from the Premium SE.